Pantyhose-X/awesome/README.md

 *   [google/comprehensive-rust](https://github.com/google/comprehensive-rust) - This is the Rust course used by the Android team at Google.
 It provides you the material to quickly teach Rust.

-*   [erebe/wstunnel](https://github.com/erebe/wstunnel) - Tunnel all your traffic over websocket protocol - Bypass firewalls/DPI - Static binary available
+*   [erebe/wstunnel](https://github.com/erebe/wstunnel) - Tunnel all your traffic over Websocket or HTTP2 - Bypass firewalls/DPI - Static binary available

 *   [minetest-rust/mt\_client](https://github.com/minetest-rust/mt_client) -